kjaymiller/es-seattle-terry-stops/readme.md

 Find more about this data at [Seattle's Open Data Portal](https://data.seattle.gov/Public-Safety/Terry-Stops/28ny-9ts8)

+## Disclosure
+This repo is for educational purposes and should not be used for identification purposes.

 ## How this repo works.
 This dataset loads the data via [Socrata](https://dev.socrata.com) and ingests it into elasticsearch.